 Japanese Honorific Titles: San, Sama, Kun and Chan

 If you have heard san, sama, kun and chan before, then you know that in Japan, you just simply do not call people by their names!
 Or you would be very rude.
 Indeed, to address someone or speak about someone, you need to use the “Japanese honorific title”.
-To go around Japanese society smoothly, you should better understand how important it is to properly use them.
+To navigate Japanese society smoothly, you should better understand how important it is to properly use them.
 Let’s classify the most frequently used honorific titles such as san, sama, kun and chan…

 Using Japanese Honorific Titles (E.g. San, Sama, Kun and Chan)

 In Japan, most of the time people call each other by their family name rather than their given names.
 A Japanese honorific title is a suffix that goes after the person’s name as in “Satou (name) san (honorific)” to raise this person up.